 Simply put, anabolism is the building-up of molecules, with the help of the simpler molecules created through catabolism.
 Both these reactions occur simultaneously and continuously to keep us alive.

-A healthy metabolism drives all of these functions - and our metabolic rate is, in turn, what determines a healthy metabolism.
+A healthy metabolism drives all of these functions - and our metabolic rate is, in turn, what determines our metabolic health.

-What is our metabolic rate and why does it matter?
+What is metabolic rate and why does it matter?

 This is majorly a combination of our: